 If I would give you a million dollars if you read 10 pages a day for a year would you do it?
 Well I can promise if you read 10 PMA pages a day, and apply what you learn in your daily life, it will be worth well over a million dollars to you!
 All self-made millionaires have learned to master the mundane.

 What about exercise?
 Ask anyone with heart disease due to poor eating habits and they will tell you they wished they ate healthier when they were younger.
 2/3 of Americans are overweight, why?
 Because if you eat a bacon cheeseburger today you probably won’t see a difference in your weight tomorrow.
 Miss a workout today, and tomorrow you will probably weight about the same.
 But eat a bacon cheeseburger each day for a few years and it will kill you!

 In closing I would highly recommend reading the book The Slight Edge by Jeff Olsen and start applying the principles to your life.
 Start Mastering the Mundane!
 If you read just 10 pages a day, you will read the book in 27 days.
 Reading just 10 pages a day for 27 days could change your life forever, and possibly save your life!

-Brian Duprey is a business and mindset coach with Child Care Marketing Solutions.
+Brian Duprey is a business and mindset coach with The Child Care Success Company .
 Brian and his wife Carol have opened and operated 8 different schools in the northeast.
 He runs a Positive Mindset Child Care Facebook Group called the Child Care Mindset Academy